Magnesium Blood Test, RBC

 Why It Is Used

-The RBC blood test, also know as the magnesium blood test, is used to measure the level of magnesium found in the red blood cells floating in the blood serum.
+The RBC blood test, also known as the magnesium blood test, is used to measure the level of magnesium found in the red blood cells floating in the blood serum.
 The test is usually only ordered when there is reason to believe that an individual might have a magnesium deficiency.
 Symptoms of low levels of magnesium in the red blood cells include cardiac arrhythmias, seizures, and muscle cramping and weakness.

 How It Works